-The school will convene a meeting with the team to determine if the young person is suitable and if there is an appropriate class which they can join.
+The school will arrange a meeting with the team to determine if the young person is suitable and if there is an appropriate class which they can join.

-Considerations include;
+Considerations include: -

-- The profiles and needs of the young people already placed in the group. - The ability of the school to meet all aspects of the EHCP requirements. - The suitability of the environment for the young person including the appropriateness of the peer group. - How clinical needs would be addressed by the setting. - What additional resources is the young person likely to need beyond the universal offer at the school?
+- The profiles and needs of the young people already placed in the group. - The ability of the school to meet all aspects of the EHCP requirements. - The suitability of the environment for the young person including the appropriateness of the peer group. - How clinical needs would be addressed by the setting. - What additional resources is the young person likely to need beyond the universal offer at the school.

-If, following these visits, all concerned are agreed that the young person's needs can be met at the school and that the young person can be adequately managed with the planned resources available and that the young person and parents/carers are committed to the placement, the school will write to the LA offering a place and arrangements will be made for an admission.
+If, following these visits, all parties agree that: -

+- the young person's needs can be met by the school; and - the young person can be adequately managed with the planned resources available; and - the young person and Parents/Carers are committed to the placement the school will write to the Local Authority and offer a placement.
+At this stage, the decision lies with The Local Authority, and therefore placement is not guaranteed.

-In cases where admission is only partially suitable but where additional resourcing from the local authority could allow the school to admit the young person, this information will be provided in the response to the Local Authority,
+In cases where admission is only partially suitable but where additional resourcing from the local authority could allow the school to admit the young person, this information will be provided in the response to the Local Authority.

-Communication about an offer of a placement to parents/carers and social workers will come directly from the Local Authority.
+Communication about an offer of a placement to Parents/Carers and social workers will come directly from the Local Authority.
 The school does not commonly communicate decisions directly to interested parties.